Shokman/MyVim/README.md

 - `:e`: Open file in new tab
 - `C^W + v`: Splits vertical the screen.
 - `C^W + s`: Splits horizontally the screen.
+- Use Tab key to switch tabs easily

 Added switching tabs `C^Leftt` and `C^Right`.
 Added jumping into screen division using Alt key and arrows